 Activated Carbon in Home and Room Air Purifiers

 For many people, the first time they encounter activated carbon is during the process of selecting home air purifiers.
 Although most of our customers begin their search because of allergies or asthma, many soon learn how odors and chemicals can contribute to respiratory problems.
-To that end, many quality room air purifier systems offer a comprehensive solution to these issues.
+To that end, many quality room air purifier systems offer a comprehensive solution that include activated carbon in order to these issues.

 History and Use in Purification Processes

 As many as 2000 years ago, human beings used activated carbon to remove impurities from water.
 Even then, its exceptional absorption qualities were known.
 However, it was not until the early 1900s that activated carbon was produced in powder form that could be sold commercially.
 At that time, it was used to purify water and to remove the color from sugar.
 As World War I progressed, it was discovered that activated carbon could be used in gas masks to protect soldiers, in addition to cleaning wartime water and in the manufacturing of air purifiers.
 It was during this period that granular activated carbon was developed.

 What is the difference between carbon and “activated” carbon?
 The carbon used in air purifiers and water filters is actually put through a process of baking the carbon to dry it out.
 The heat used in the baking process drives out impurities, and causes the carbon to fracture at a microscopic level.
 This opens up a large surface area where impurities can be captured.
 After activated carbon has fully absorbed a large volume of impurities, it can actually be reactivated by heating it again.
 However, the reactivation process is impractical and dangerous.
 Non-activated carbon is soot or charcoal.